 More fun: The Wing’s new exhibit, A Dragon Lives Here, builds upon the museum's current Bruce Lee exhibit showcasing how his Seattle roots played a large part in shaping his epic work in martial arts.
 Find memorabilia, photos and videos.

 Info: Open Tuesday–Sunday, 10 a.m.–5 p.m.
 (First Thursday, 10 a.m.–8 p.m.).
 719 S. King St., Seattle.

-Admission and free days: $10–$12, kids under 6 free.
+Admission and free days: $5–$15, kids ages 5 and under are free.
 The museum is free on First Fridays, and the first floor of Bellevue Arts Museum (BAM) is always free.

 What to do: Bellevue Arts Museum’s ground floor is completely free.
 It won’t cost you a penny to see Aaron Haba’s show-stopping mobile in the center of the atrium, the community education gallery and an art activity area tucked in back.
 But it’s worth your museum dollars to visit the two upper levels of galleries.
 Each floor has its own “Imagination Station,” where visitors can cut, draw and create, and the activities change with different shows.
 New projects for this year include designing a modern quilt square, creating a mini sculpture out of repurposed items and learning about the many forms of glass.